-Since the 2004/05 fishing season New Zealand's allocation of 420 t has been allocated between commercial (413 t) and non-commercial sectors (5 t) with an allowance also made for other fishing related mortality (2 t).
-After two years when commercial catches were well below 300 t, commercial landings of SBT were around 379 t for the 2006/07 season, and 318 t for the 2007/08 season.
+This report describes the New Zealand southern bluefin tuna (SBT) fishery for the 2008/09 fishing year.
+New Zealand's allocation of 420 t for the 2008/09 fishing year was allocated between commercial (413 t) and non-commercial sectors (5 t), with an allowance also made for other fishing related mortality (2 t).
+After two years when commercial catches were well below 300 t, commercial landings of SBT were around 318 t for the 2007/08 season and 417 t for the 2008-09 season.
 This increase is attributed to both an increase in effort and increased abundance of small fish as indicated in the CPUE and size composition data.

-The estimate of non-commercial SBT catch as bycatch from the recently developed Pacific bluefin tuna fishery was less than one tonne.
-From scaled observer data, it is estimated that thirteen dead SBT were discarded during the 2007/08 season.
+The estimate of non-commercial SBT catch as bycatch from the recently developed Pacific bluefin tuna fishery was less than one tonne in 2009.
+From scaled observer data, it is estimated that eleven dead SBT were discarded during the 2008/09 season.
 Though no size data on the discards is available, the total weight was likely around one tonne.
-Overall New Zealand's catch against its allocation was about 319.5 t for the 2007/08 fishing season.
+Overall New Zealand's catch against its allocation was about 418.4 t for the 2008/09 fishing season.

-CPUE in 2007/08 was similar to that observed in 2006/07 for the domestic fishery but increased markedly for the Charter fleet fishing the WCSI (region 6) There has been an increase in the proportion of small fish in New Zealand catches and the catch rate data reflect the increased abundance of small fish.
+CPUE in 2008/09 was similar to that observed in 2007/08 for the charter fishery but increased markedly for the domestic fleet, which largely fishes the east coast of the North Island (CCSBT region 5).
+The catch rate data reflect the increased abundance of small fish.

-Two of the four Charter vessels were covered by Scientific observers in 2007/08 (247 sea days).
-In the 2008 calendar year Observers aboard the Charter vessels collected 745 otoliths.
-Coverage by the observers was 46% and 45% for catch (numbers) and effort (hooks) respectively.
-For the domestic fishery in 2007/08 we achieved 9% coverage of catch and 15% coverage of effort (273 sea days).
+All four charter vessels were covered by scientific observers in 2008/09.
+Coverage by the observers was 89% and 82% for catch (numbers) and effort (hooks) respectively.
+For the domestic fishery in 2008/09 coverage was 10% of both catch and effort.